5310/parcel-plugin-bundle-manifest/README.md

 ### output

-output manifest file to same directory as the bundle file.
+Outputs manifest file to same directory as the bundle file.

-- dist/entry.js
-- dist/entry-{hash}.js
 - dist/parcel-manifest.json

 License